 During Key Stage 4, students can select one of:

-- GCSE Food Preparation and Nutrition – AQA
+- GCSE Design and Technology – Graphics (Edexcel)

-These courses are structured so that students get exposure to a wide range of skills and knowledge, which they are able to apply in the generation of their coursework portfolios.
+These courses are structured so that students get exposure to a wide range of skills and knowledge through mini projects which they are able to apply in the generation of their coursework portfolios.

-The end of course examinations test students’ full understanding of subject knowledge.
+The end of course examination test’s students’ full understanding of subject knowledge.

 Students can select the following courses to undertake for a two year study, prior to going to university or entering the world of work.